abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 sample_R1.fastq.gz sample_R2.fastq.gz
 ```

-Decide which command suits your needs, input your sample names and parameters (adaptors, trimming positions), and trim.
+Decide which command suits your needs, input your sample names and parameters (adapters, trimming positions), and trim.

 ### ALIGNMENT TO A REFERENCE